CodeslayerJay/SimpleIdentity/README.md

 Copy the connection strings, token settings into your main startup project (usually the main app's api project).
 Update the keys and issuer/audience.
 Really best to keep the key in the environment secrets.

+*In the future will plan on reducing the amount of configuration required to setup...

 ###### Step 1

         {